tito-arch/BABC-2/content/posts/what-is-network-topology.md

 +++
-date = 2022-11-25T08:00:00Z
+categories = ["Computer science"] date = 2022-11-25T08:00:00Z
-draft = true
-image = ""
-tags = ["Ring topology", "Mesh topology", "Bus topology", "Star topology", "Token ring Topology", "Ethernet topology", "Logical topology"] title = "What is network topology"
+description = "All messages that are sent and received through a network must be represented using a data signal." image = "" tags = ["Network Topology", "Mesh topology", "Star topology", "Token ring Topology", "Ethernet topology"] title = "What is network topology"
 [cover]
-alt = "picture of how network topologies work" caption = "What is network topologies" image = "/uploads/these-three-security-trends-are-key-to-decentralize-artificial-intelligence-_-hackernoon.jfif"
+alt = "picture of how network topologies work" caption = "" image = "/uploads/these-three-security-trends-are-key-to-decentralize-artificial-intelligence-_-hackernoon.jfif"

 +++